georger420/ATARI-XL-XE-Snippets/README.md

 ## [TURBO 2000 BASIC SAVER](./src/basavtos.mal.txt)

-Programm determined for using together with Turbo 2000 operating system **TOS4.1**.
-ATARI BASIC programms could be saved using TURBO 2000 in several blocks with size 1kB by similar way like CSAVE.
-TURBO 2000 BASIC SAVER makes possible to save ATARI BASIC programm in one large block, where the modified address of programm in memory can be changed and written into header.
-Programm is written fully in assembler MAC/65.
+Program determined for using together with Turbo 2000 operating system **TOS4.1**.
+ATARI BASIC programs could be saved using TURBO 2000 in several blocks with size 1kB by similar way like CSAVE.
+TURBO 2000 BASIC SAVER makes possible to save ATARI BASIC program in one large block, where the modified address of program in memory can be changed and written into header.
+Program is written fully in assembler MAC/65.
 An [executable](./releases/BASAVTOS4.COM.xex) and short [user guide](./doc/T2000BasicSaver.md) are available.
 ATARI tape recorder with TURBO 2000 modification is necessary.

 ## [Czech ATARI BASIC](./releases/csbasic.com.xex)